-That’s to be expected, no game continues its growth forever.
-Eventually, the fad dies down and only dedicated players are left.
+All games experience some sort of decline when new games become the “in” game.
+The fad eventually dies down and the dedicated players will always remain.
 The idea that Rocket League is a “dead game” is floated pretty often but the Steam charts have been steady for a couple years.
 In reality, the massive original player base made it seem like more people were leaving the game instead of joining, but the data doesn’t support that.

 How do you Play Rocket League?

 First, the basics.
 Games in Rocket League are five minutes and begin like traditional soccer, with a kickoff.
 Instead of one team having possession, the teams start at an equal distance from the ball in the middle.
-The closest player on the team tries to get a favorable hit against their opponent’s car. it’s called a “50” when two players reach the ball at the same time it’s called a “50” for the perceived percentage chance of it going your way.
+The closest player on the team tries to get a favorable hit against their opponent’s car. it’s called a “50” when two players reach the ball at the same time as the chance of getting the ball is fifty percent.

 Once the ball is in play, players rotate around the map taking turns going for the ball.
-Ideally, teammates are coordinated and passing to each other but anyone who has played solo standard knows that just isn’t usually the case.
+Teammates attempt to coordinate and pass to each other but anyone who has played solo standard knows that just isn’t usually the case.
 In fact, despite the game seeming simple, just the act of hitting the ball can be difficult for a solid amount of hours.
 It’s a game with tons of mechanics and, again despite appearing simple, pros are still figuring out new ways to play that change the dynamics of the game.

 Rocket League is one of few competitive esports that is played on PC, but with console controllers.
 The vast majority of the player base plays on controllers with a few players using a keyboard and mouse.
 Joysticks allow for more accurate positioning of the car, especially in air, than WASD controls do.

 While there is still an active player base on both Xbox and PS4, almost every pro plays on PC.
 The reasons are the same as any other esport, when playing at the highest level, every little movement matters so the connection and display need to be perfect.
-Wireless controllers – the norm for consoles – come with input lag that can be infuriating.
+Wireless controllers – a norm for consoles – comes with input lag.
 Still, the availability on consoles allowed many pros to try the game for the first time.
 Once they got good, those shortcomings became noticeable and they switched to PC.

 How is Competitive Rocket League Structured?

 The top level of competition in Rocket League is the Rocket League Championship Series (RLCS).
-It is split into two main regions, North America and Europe.
+RLCS is split into two regions – North America and Europe.
 The RLCS does have an Oceania region but it lacks the fan base and popularity in the region to make it as popular as NA and EU.

 Much like League of Legends, NA and EU have separate league play with regional playoffs and champions.
-Teams from both regions compete for a chance in Worlds where the true RLCS champion is crowned.
-Europe is widely considered the best region for RL but America is quickly closing the gap.
+NA and EU regions compete for a chance to attend Worlds for their chance to be crowned RLCS champions.
+Europe is considered the best region for RL but America is quickly closing the gap.
 Oceania also sends two teams to Worlds every year but last year was the first time an Oceania team made waves in the tournament, to everyone’s excitement.

 Rocket League Rival Series (RLRS) serves as a minor league for the RLCS with many young pros first shining on that stage.
-In addition, Rocket League is a popular inclusion at third-party tournaments like Dreamhack and the X Games.
-It’s also often a game offered by varsity programs in colleges because of the lack of violence and ease of understanding makes it an easier sell to administrators.
+In addition, Rocket League is a popular inclusion at third-party tournaments like DreamHack and the X Games.
+Rocket League is popular in colleges because it lacks violence and it’s easy to understand.
+This makes it an easy sell to administrators.